 You can’t however, create advanced automated emails that target a customer when they meet a specific order status condition.
 For example, perhaps when an order has the status of out to engraving and was created more than 2 days ago, you want to send an automated email to the customer reassuring them all is ok and that the item will be shipped soon.
 This isn’t possible with this extension.

-This is where Metorik can come in and really help you take advantage of WooCommerce custom order statuses.
+This is where Metorik (our app) can come in and really help you take advantage of WooCommerce custom order statuses.

 Let’s take a quick look at what Metorik can do:

-Metorik automatically syncs with your WooCommerce store to provide display your orders with their up to date order status.
+Metorik automatically syncs with your WooCommerce in real-time — so all your orders will have the most recent and up to date-order status.

 From your store settings you can easily view all your order statuses: